Part II

 It is in this dark soil that our deepest questions take root:

 Let this organic metaphor—the dark soil, the mycelial web, the dormant seed—be the primary way you grasp this concept.
 It is the most direct, embodied way to feel its truth.
-Only from this grounded understanding can we borrow faint analogies from other, more abstract domains.
-Modern physics, for example, can offer conceptual rhymes, but these are secondary illustrations, not primary explanations.
+Stay close to the soil; let it teach you with scent, weight, and texture before reaching for abstract parallels.

 The Dark Entangled serves as both anchor and horizon—reminding us that every insight rests upon vast unknown foundations (the anchor of the soil) and that the potential for new emergence is ever-present (the horizon of the seed).
 It prevents the framework from becoming a closed, rigid system, preserving an essential openness to mystery, inviting humility, and fostering wonder.